About

 “No, not exactly” responded the device, “You missed the bit about a trouble soul.
 Every artist requires a troubled soul.
 Don’t you know anything?”

 The man reflected.
 He had indeed read the bit about troubled souls, but had assumed it was a typo.
+“A troubled soul?
+What even is that and what use does an artist have of such a thing?”

-“It is the petrol in their engine.
-It is the flea in their ear.
-It is their agent, their joy, their horror”.
+“It is the petrol in their engine, it is the flea in their ear, it is their agent, their joy, their horror.”

 “Well... ok, I guess.
 I’ll take your word for it.
 But where am I supposed to get a troubled soul?”